Why every Product Designer must watch the movie 12 Angry Men

 The film opens with the Judge’s monologue stating the Jurors need to come up with a unanimous verdict against a boy who was charged with murdering his dad.
 The story is all about how one Juror, the protagonist (Henry Fonda) slowly breaks the prejudice of other Jurors and influences them toward an unbiased verdict.

 The movie has so many aspects that convey most of the common traits that every product designer must possess.

 The story starts with Henry empathizing with the boy and pulling others one by one to do so.
 The first and foremost trait for every Product Designer is to empathize.
 Empathizing with the users would result in an engaging product.

 In the first voting, all but Henry voted guilty.
 Though some of the Jurors were not sure of their choice, they took the side of the majority.
 Henry advised them to investigate the situation in detail.
 Design decisions taken with proper analysis would pave the way for a usable product.

 All the other Jurors emotionally tried to convince Henry that the boy is guilty.
-But, he stayed strong and rational on his decision of investigating the situation.
-Being tenacious would help tackle the problems better.
+But, he stayed strong and rational in his decision of investigating the situation.
+Being tenacious would help tackle problems better.

-Henry started asking the right questions about the trial which raised reasonable doubts on everyone’s mind.
+Henry started asking the right questions about the trial which raised reasonable doubts in everyone’s mind.
 Sometimes questions are more powerful than answers.
-Asking the right questions is a great way to understand stakeholder’s thoughts.
+Asking the right questions is a great way to understand stakeholders’ thoughts.

 Henry facilitated the discussion right from the beginning and gave space for others to contribute to the discussion.
 Facilitating the design discussions would enable everyone to add value and help discover uncommon insights.